 STOP BAD PUPPY MILLS: If you know the location of a puppy mill where dogs are kept in substandard conditions, do contact law enforcement authorities and also call the Puppy Mill Task Force at the HSUS - 877-MILL-TIP.
 If your tip results in a conviction, you can receive a reward of $5,000

-Here’s a list of tips to make the holiday’s safer, and hopefully stress-free for you and your pooch.
+Tips for ALL Spring,Summer,Fall and Winter Holidays including family outings to help make the holiday’s safer, and hopefully stress-free for you and your pooch.
+Always think 'safety first'

 Attach a leash to your dog as you open the door for guests.Now is a good time to inform your guests to not share or tease your dog with treats or food.